tomalbrc/filament/docs/src/content/block-behaviours.md

 Adds particle emitters to the block.

-Allows for ranged values and enabling based on block-state.
+Allows for ranged random values and enabling based on block-state.

 Example for a block that emits particles when powered:
 ```json